 Derivation of Larval Longfin Smelt Hatching Locations

-The potential effect of the PP on larval Longfin Smelt entrainment in the Delta and Suisun Marsh was evaluated through a PTM of neutrally buoyant particles representing newly hatched larvae inserted at various locations in the Delta.
+The potential effect of the PP and Refined Alternative 2b on larval Longfin Smelt entrainment in the Delta and Suisun Marsh was evaluated through a PTM of neutrally buoyant particles representing newly hatched larvae inserted at various locations in the Delta.
 The first step in the analysis involved determining appropriate weights for particle insertion points to reflect the hatching locations of larval Longfin Smelt.
-Injection points for comparisons of Existing to PP effects were determined through examination of the spatial distributions of larvae observed in the Smelt Larva Survey (SLS) from 2009 to 2014.
+Injection points for comparisons of Existing to PP and Existing to Refined Alternative 2b effects were determined through examination of the spatial distributions of larvae observed in the Smelt Larva Survey (SLS) from 2009 to 2014.
 This methodology is consistent with the approach used by California Department of Fish and Game (DFG) in its effects and Incidental Take Permit (ITP) analysis for State Water Project (SWP) and Central Valley Project (CVP) Data (California Department of Fish and Game 2009a).
 Data were obtained from the CDFW website (ftp://ftp.delta.dfg.ca.gov/Delta%20Smelt/SLS.mdb).
 For most of this time period, the SLS generally included 5-6 surveys at 35 stations in the Delta and Suisun Marsh and Bay during January-March; stations 323 to 343 in the Napa River were added in 2014, but are not considered in the present analysis because there is only one year of data.
 Data were filtered to include Longfin Smelt larvae ≤ 6-mm total length (TL), which represents mostly newly hatched larvae, but includes some larvae up to 8 days old, assuming conservative hatch lengths as low of 4-mm standard length (SL) and growth rate of 0.25 mm d-1 (California Department of Fish and Game 2009b).
 Inspection of size distribution and presence of yolk-sacs of the larval Longfin Smelt catch from the SLS data suggest that most newly hatched larvae are around 6-mm TL (Figure E.3-1), which is consistent with the presumed range of 4- to 8-mm SL (Wang 2007; California Department of Fish and Game 2009b).